Inventory in logistics

 A permanent inventory can be carried out if a stock book and documentation of receipts and issues are available.
 However, it is necessary that a physical inventory is carried out at least once a year and that a comparison is made between the target stock in the stock records and the actual stock.

-4. the inventory before or after the balance sheet date
+4. Inventory before or after the balance sheet date

 If it is not possible to carry out a physical inventory on the specified key date, an early or late physical inventory can be used.
 The basic requirement is that a physical inventory must be carried out within three months before or two months after the balance sheet date.